-Some of our products may be used in areas of research involving cloning, stem cells, human tissue and organ transplants, animal research and other techniques presently being explored in the life science industry.
+Some of our products may be used in areas of research and clinical usage involving cloning, cell-based technologies, including stem cells, human tissue and organ transplants, animal research and other techniques presently being explored in the life science or regenerative medicine industries.
 These techniques have drawn much negative attention recently in the public forum.
 Government authorities may regulate or prohibit any of these activities.
 Additionally, the public may disfavor or reject these activities.